 By: “Vivian Lee, PhD”

-This one was a real chore to get through.
-At thirty-three pages (Illuminati alert!), it’s the longest chapter thus far and dense with.
-This is another chapter that originally started as an entry on the rancid “Veteran’s Today”.
-That entry was already two-years-old by the time it was reprinted in this book, but Lee claims that the content is “still as valid as ever”.
-Let’s see if there’s any truth to that.
+This chapter was a real slog to get through.
+At thirty-three pages (Illuminati alert!), it’s the longest yet—and it’s packed with, well, filler.
+This section actually began as an article on the rancid Veterans Today site, which was already two years old by the time it was reprinted here.
+Lee insists the content is “still as valid as ever.”
+Let’s see if that holds up.

 Read More →